 Smithology: Until you one day wake up and have actually gone someplace

-Welcome back to The Weissrat Chronicles, Sam Smith’s ongoing tale of dragging an $1800 BMW 2002tii back to life in off-hours and weekends, when he’s not busy testing new cars for Hagerty.
-This is the seventh and final installment in the series—the rest can be found here (ONE), here (TWO), here (THREE), here (FOUR), here (FIVE), and here (SIX).
-Shorter updates live on Instagram, under the hashtag #weissrat. —Ed.
+Welcome back to The Weissrat Chronicles, Sam Smith’s tale of dragging an $1800 BMW 2002tii back to life in off-hours and weekends, when he’s not busy testing new cars for Hagerty.
+This is the last installment in the series, with the chapters best enjoyed in order: One, Two, Three, Four, Five, Six, and Seven.
+Shorter updates live on Instagram, at @thatsamsmith and the hashtag #weissrat. —Ed.

 At 11:52 in the morning Chicago time, on Sunday, October 11, structural metalwork was declared complete.

 A lot of people did a lot of things to get through 2020.
 For my part, some friends and I went all goober-weld obsessive and gave life to a dead old BMW for virtually no reason.
 As I’ve said before, the car should have been thrown away.
 What do you do with a machine that almost certainly lived through a saltwater flood and is missing 80 percent of its body structure below the seat mounts?

 What if you bought said machine on a whim, because you’re a softie and the seller was a nice guy and the car was cheap as old socks?

 Follow-up question: If you’re not a softie for lost causes and old loves, are you even a car person to begin with?
 Wouldn’t your money be better off in the bank?

 So much on the car was gone.
 We didn’t bring all of it back; that would have been almost impossibly stupid, and just as important, I didn’t have the money.
 So we went somewhere else entirely.